bobchao/aframe-textwrap-component/README.md

-# AFrame Text Wrap Component (CJ Unified Ideographs enhance version)
+# AFrame Text Wrap Component (stroke text + CJ Unified Ideographs enhance version)

 ( The origin version line wrap by space just for English, but it can't break CJ sentence properly, so I took some change for text split regex. )